trustedanalytics-ng/platform-tests/project/stress_tests/README.md

 After setting required env variables test can be run by `python run_stress_tests.py`.

+#### How to run parametrized tests separately

+For measuring test execution separately with each parameter it is possible to run pytest with `--only-with-param` argument.
+For more details see README.md in platform-tests root directory.

 ### Locust documentation

 Documentation is rather minimal, but the source code is clean and